zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_semaphores.rst

 Concepts
 ********

-The microkernel's semaphore objects are an implementation of traditional counting semaphores.
+The microkernel's :dfn:`semaphore` objects are an implementation of traditional counting semaphores.

 Any number of semaphores can be defined in a microkernel system.
-Each semaphore has a name that uniquely identifies it.
+Each semaphore has a **name** that uniquely identifies it.

 A semaphore starts off with a count of zero.
 This count is incremented each time the semaphore is given, and is decremented each time the semaphore is taken.
-However, a semaphore cannot be taken if it is unavailable (i.e. has a count of zero).
+However, a semaphore cannot be taken when it has a count of zero; this makes it unavailable.

 Semaphores may be given by tasks, fibers, or ISRs.

-Semaphores may only be taken by tasks.
-A task that attempts to take an unavailable semaphore may choose to wait for the semaphore to be given.
-Any number of tasks may wait on an unavailable semaphore simultaneously;
-when the semaphore becomes available it is given to the highest priority task that has waited the longest.
+Semaphores may be taken by tasks only.
+A task that attempts to take an unavailable semaphore may wait for the semaphore to be given.
+Any number of tasks may wait on an unavailable semaphore simultaneously; and when the semaphore becomes available, it is given to the highest priority task that has waited the longest.

 The kernel allows a task to give multiple semaphores in a single operation using a *semaphore group*.
-The task specifies the members of a semaphore group using an array of semaphore names, terminated by the symbol :c:macro:`ENDLIST`.
+The task specifies the members of a semaphore group with an array of semaphore names, terminated by the symbol :c:macro:`ENDLIST`.
 This technique allows the task to give the semaphores more efficiently than giving them individually.

 A task can also use a semaphore group to take a single semaphore from a set of semaphores in a single operation.
 This technique allows the task to